Choosing the Best Carrier for a Toddler

 Note: If you are going to be using a structured carrier then the blend is not as important so we suggest going for a pattern and colourway you love!

 We only use Organic Cotton in our slings because we want to support the health and wellbeing of cotton workers, as well as ensuring nothing toxic is near you or your baby.
 Our weavers have often commented on the strength of the cotton we use, which produces far fewer breakages during the weaving process than is common for cotton yarns!
 This makes our organic cotton wraps strong and durable – perfect for carrying heavy toddlers.

-If you are looking for something with a little more cush or support we would suggest look at blends with the following yarns:
+If you are looking for a little more cush or support you might like to look at these blends.

 This yarn offers strength and support, breaking in wonderfully with wear.